COVID-19 – Coronavirus news, updates and resources

 As the world responds to the spread of coronavirus COVID-19, The Salvation Army continues to provide news and updates.
 We are also providing resources.

-Click on the map icons to see updates from each location, and check out our Flickr album
+Click on the map icons below to see updates from each location, and check out our Flickr album

 See our latest news stories below.